danbooru/danbooru/README.md

 ### Archive Service

-In order to access versioned data for pools (and eventually posts) you will need to install and configure the [Archives service](https://github.com/r888888888/archives).
+In order to access versioned data for pools and posts you will need to install and configure the [Archives service](https://github.com/r888888888/archives).

 ### Reportbooru Service